henrikmunch/configs/README.md

 # configs

-i3: based on endevourOS
+i3: based on endevourOS.

-neovim: based on kickstart.nvim
+neovim: based on kickstart.nvim.